umairacheema/covid-19/README.md

 The plots will be generated under docs/interactive-plots directory.

- Demo is available at [COVID-19](https://umairacheema.github.io/covid-19).
+Live Demo is available at [COVID-19](https://umairacheema.github.io/covid-19).

 ## Prerequisites
 - Anaconda